Peacesimon/LITA-CAPSTONE-PROJECT/README.md

 ### Project Overview
 ---
 The Sales Data Analysis Project aims to uncover valauble insights from sales data  This Project aimed to analyze, visualize and Provide insights from regions and product sold.The Project utilized dataset spanning from 2023 to 2024, comprising of 9,922 record of sales transaction.
-The  By analysing the various parameters in the data received we seek to gather enough reasonable decisions which then enabe us to tell compelling stories around our data for the insights gotten and to know the best performance from our data.
+By analysing the various parameters in the data received we seek to gather enough reasonable decisions which then enabe us to tell compelling stories around our data for the insights gotten and to know the best performance from our data.

 ### Objectives
 ---